 Stay tuned!
 We’ll be sharing more updates on our work in Colombia soon.

-About MagicBox: UNICEF’s Office of Innovation is developing an open-source platform to collect, combine, analyze, and display real-time information based on contributions from private sector data stores and other sources.
+About MagicBox: UNICEF’s Office of Innovation is developing, together with partners, an open-source platform to collect, combine, analyze, and display real-time information based on contributions from private sector data stores and other sources.
 This platform – working name is Magic Box – will allow UNICEF and partners to obtain insights and create new research from data-sets that have not previously been combined.
 Magic Box was first trialed during and after the 2014 Ebola crisis in West Africa, and a second version developed with Google and other partners as part of the response to the Zika virus.

 **More information and pathways to collaborate here.